-Applicants may meet the dollar-for-dollar (1:1) match requirement through either cash reserves, donations and/or in-kind contributions.
-Note: M-AAA does not require evidence of a 1:1 match at the time of application but as part of the final report as needed.
+Individual applicants may meet the dollar-for-dollar (1:1) match or cost share requirement through either cash reserves, donations, and/or in-kind contributions.
+Applications on behalf of an organization cannot use in-kind contributions to meet the dollar-for-dollar (1:1) match or cost share.
+Note: M-AAA does not require evidence of a 1:1 match or cost share at the time of application but as part of the final report as needed.